eeeeeeeeeeeeeeeeeeeeee/UrsaPuzzles/README.md

 * Create an account
 * Log in / Log Out
 * Track game performance statistics
-* Select puzzles based on skill level or theme
+* Select puzzles based on skill level
 * Play crossword puzzles with interactive features:
   * Check if square, word, or puzzle is correct
   * Reveal square, word, or puzzle